Travel.State.Gov > International Travel > Country Information > Comoros International Travel Information

 Currency: The Comorian Franc (KMF) is the official currency.
-This is a cash society; credit cards are not widely accepteded.
-There is one bank on the island to exchange currency.
+This is a cash society; credit cards are not widely accepted.
+There are three banks on the island to exchange currency.

 Faith-Based Travelers: Reports of religious-based violence are rare.
 Proselytizing or the public practice of non-Sunni Muslim religious ceremonies is against the law in the Comoros.
 See our following webpages for details:

-LGBTI Travelers: Same-sex sexual relations are criminalized in the Union of the Comoros.
-They remain illegal and punishable by up to five years’ imprisonment and a fine of up to 2,300 USD.
+LGBTI Travelers: Same-sex sexual relations are criminalized in the Union of the Comoros and are punishable by up to five years’ imprisonment and a fine of up to 2,300 USD.
 See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.

 Travelers Who Require Accessibility Assistance: Persons with disabilities face limited access to transportation, communication, accommodations, and public buildings.
 There are few sidewalks and no curb-cuts, and most buildings lack functioning elevators.

 Women Travelers: Sexual harassment is illegal and punishable by up to 10 years’ imprisonment.
 Such harassment is a common problem, and the government does not effectively enforce penalties against it.
 Rape is illegal and punishable by imprisonment for five to 10 years or up to 15 years if the victim is younger than 15 years of age.
 The government enforces the laws on rape with some effectiveness if survivors pursue charges.